-There are, of course, flaws in the theory - one of which, the "imperfection of the geological record", Darwin covers in great detail.
-Another is his belief in the even flow of the process, the gradualism which he deemed absolutely essential, but which some modern scientists (not Dawkins) have cast doubt on, preferring Stephen Jay Gould's concept of "punctuated equilibrium".
-A third is its reliance on sheer chance in the form of useful but random mutations.
-The basis of the theory, though - common descent and natural selection of advantageous changes - remains as firm as ever, but since it provides no evidence to confirm or refute the idea of intelligent design, and since the man who formulated it remained open-minded on the subject, it should remain precisely where he left it: as Chapter 2 and not Chapter 1 in the History of Life.
+A third flaw is reliance on sheer chance in the form of useful but random mutations (the basis of our ID mathematicians' scepticism).
+I will come back to this too.

+Theists love to pinpoint these flaws and use them as an excuse for rejecting the whole theory.
+Its basis, however - common descent and natural selection of advantageous changes - remains as firm as ever, but since it provides no evidence to confirm or refute the idea of intelligent design, and since the man who formulated it remained open-minded on the subject, it should remain precisely where he left it: as Chapter 2 and not Chapter 1 in the History of Life.

 Dawkins is not prepared to leave it there, however.
 He seizes on the Boeing 747 example attributed to Fred Hoyle (i.e. a hurricane sweeping through a scrapyard would never be able to create the plane, even if all the parts were available), and dismisses it as "an argument that could be made only by somebody who doesn't understand the first thing about natural selection: somebody who thinks natural selection is a theory of chance whereas - in the relevant sense of chance - it is the opposite" (p.
 113).
-Leaving aside the puzzle of what he means by the "relevant sense", it is not the process of natural selection that is attributed to chance here, any more than the people who designed the Boeing would have thrown the bits and pieces up in the air and hoped for a happy landing.
+Leaving aside the puzzle of what he means by the "relevant sense", it is not the process of natural selection that is attributed to chance here!
+Natural selection never created anything - it is the process which decides what existing organs/organisms will survive.
 The chance element lies in the creation and combination of the materials on which natural selection works.
 Dawkins (perhaps Hoyle too) is comparing the Boeing to the animal at the end (so far) of the evolutionary process, but it is the separate coming into being of the living, selfreproducing primeval organisms, the hitherto unthought-of even if primitive eye, ear, nose, lung, heart, penis, vagina, etc., that presents the problem.
 Darwin himself understood this, and so refrained from discussing such origins.

 Dawkins, however, blithely announces that natural selection explains "the whole of life" (p.
 116).
 Even when dealing with the example of the eye, he tries to make out that something so "apparently designed...was really the end product of a long sequence of non-random but purely natural causes" (p.
-116), as if the theory did not depend on an entirely random but immediately effective mutation that gave birth to the primitive light-sensitive nerve on which natural selection got to work.
+116), as if his theory did not depend on an entirely random but immediately effective mutation that gave birth to the primitive light-sensitive nerve on which natural selection got to work.
 If you think a primitive light-sensitive nerve is simple, try to explain exactly how it works.

-In this context, however, it also needs to be borne in mind that the very concept of sight did not exist before that random mutation, and yet the various unconscious cells in some mysterious way "knew" that this primitive light-sensitivity could develop further, and so quite spontaneously they were able to develop new nerves and cells which eventually resulted in sight, and then in better sight.
+In this context, however, it also needs to be borne in mind that the very concept of sight did not exist before that random mutation, and yet the various cells in some mysterious way "knew" that this primitive light-sensitivity could develop further, and so they were able to develop new nerves and cells which eventually resulted in sight, and then in better sight.
 And hearing, and smell, and taste, and touch, and so on.
-Each one the result of an initial random mutation and an astonishing ability to improve on the original "invention".
+Each one the result of an initial random mutation and an unexplained ability to improve on the original "invention"?
+This leads us to a theory that not only dispenses with all the problems raised by Darwin's dependence on randomness but also with Dawkins' dependence on natural selection as a creative force.